UberPay/uberpay-wallet/README.md

 Uberpay Wallet
 ===============

-Our goal is to develop and consumer friendly multicoin wallet that will support the Uberpay Bitcoin Kiosks.
+Our goal is to develop and consumer friendly multicoin wallet that will support the UberPay Bitcoin Kiosks.

 Coins Pending for inclusion: